switchdev/pyvailer/README.md

 # pyvailer
-pyvailer is a Python based video thumbnail generator.
-Basically, it's a very simple (so far) Python module that takes a video and generates an image based off a randomly selected frame.
-At this time, pyvailer is simply wrapping existing FFMPEG commands in a convenient and reusable format.
-Obviously, this means that in order for pyvailer to function you'll need FFMPEG installed.
+pyvailer is a module for utilizing FFMPEG to create thumbnails (single frame images) of given video files.
+Naturally, FFMPEG needs to be installed on your system for this module to work.

-pyvailer is currently in very earlier stages and offers little functionality.
+pyvailer is currently in very earlier stages and offers only a little functionality.
 The original scope was to create a nice little Python script that would create thumbnails of videos, but I can see it offering a few more utilities as well.
-There's still a lot to be added, including:

-- Selecting custom output location and filename
-- Selecting custom output image type
-- Customing image output (size, quality, etc)
+The current todo list:

 - Generating multiple thumbnail images from a single video
 - Batch processing from text files, xml, etc
-- Redesigning the code to be object focused, rather than just a set of functions
 - Cleaning and optimizing

 ## Installation

-FFMPEG is required for pyvailer to work.
-For pyvailer itself, either download the pyvailer.py file to your harddrive or clone the git repository.
-Just import pyvailer into your own program and call the functions you need.
+In order to use pyvailer, FFMPEG must be installed on your system.
+There are no other prerequisites.
+All you need to get started is either clone the github repository or download the pyvailer.py file.

 **Note: pyvailer has only been tested on Linux/Ubuntu (64 Bit) and Python 3x.
 It shouldn't be too much work to get it working with Python 2x.
 I have no idea if it works on Windows yet.
 I'll try and get a Python 2x version available, as well as get cross-platform compatibility done.**